finaptic/public-documentation/docs/Implementation-Guide/Fraud-And-Customer-Service/customer-service.md

 The partner is responsible for providing a contact point for all first interactions.
 Support either by call center with a live agent, chat with a live agent or chat bot.

 ### Level 2 - Finaptic

 Finaptic is responsible for providing assistance if level 1 support is unable to provide resolution when it related to banking specific issues.
 Escalation will will be initiated by the level 1 customer support agent through the in-app secure chat API.
+These could include, but are not limited to:

+* Customer transaction disputes
+* Customer reporting fraudulent transactions
+* Incorrect balances or missing transactions
+* Issues in which Finaptic APIs return errors or incorrect information

 ### Level 3 - Finaptic (Fraud Operations)

 Finaptic is responsible for suspected fraud and transaction dispute investigations.
 These will be escalated internally at Finaptic through the level 2 support agent.

+## Finaptic support for Partner Contact

+Finaptic provides a [customer service portal](https://thebaasco.atlassian.net/servicedesk/customer/portal/3) for partners to contact Finaptic directly.
+This portal should be used to contact Finaptic with technical questions, report issues, or report customer complaints.

 ## References
 - [Customer support implementation guide.](../customer_support_guide/)